 3. Does your company bill manually or does it use a recurring billing platform?

-Manual billing can be problematic if you plan on invoicing them in smaller intervals, such as bi-weekly or monthly, because it creates a lot of work for your accounting department.
+Manual billing can be problematic if you plan on invoicing customers in smaller intervals, such as bi-weekly or monthly, because it creates a lot of work for your accounting department.

 4. What is your target market?

-If you are targeting SMBs, an annual billing cycle with a large payment is likely to be a barrier for them to use your company.
-However, if your target market is large corporations, your product may be routed through that company’s purchasing department, who may only want to issue payment once a year.
+If you're targeting SMBs, an annual billing cycle with a large payment is likely to be a barrier for them to use your company.
+However, if your target market is large corporations, your product may be routed through that company’s purchasing department, which may only want to issue payment once a year.